Kyle-James-Vanburen/Python_CDC_Project/README.md

 This analysis uses data from the CDC, which can be accessed via the following link: https://data.cdc.gov/api/views/95ax-ymtc/rows.csv?accessType=DOWNLOAD

-1. To begin, make sure to install the necessary libraries by running the following imports: import pandas as pd from scipy import stats
+1. To begin, make sure to install the necessary libraries by running the following imports in the command prompt bar: import pandas as pd from scipy import stats

   from scipy.stats.stats import ttest_ind